 Review on Horn of Plenty

 Over the years, the Horn of Plenty at Gulworthy has acquired near-legendary status in the West Country.
 The setting – in five acres of trim gardens and wild orchards high above the Tamar valley – is worth a detour in its own right, and the 200-year-old stone house has lost none of its inviting charm.
-Meals are served in a spacious dining room with a conservatory extension overlooking the grounds, and the menu spotlights Scott Paton's enthusiasm for home-grown, local and regional produce.
+Meals are served in a spacious dining room with a conservatory extension overlooking the grounds, and the menu spotlights the kitchen's enthusiasm for home-grown, local and regional produce.

 Top-drawer ingredients are garnered from Devon and beyond, and they are given harmonious modern treatment.
 Roast pigeon might be wrapped in a potato and served on a foie gras salad, while steamed red mullet appears on a sautéed crab cake with ginger and spring onions.
 Devonshire lamb also puts on a show – perhaps with wild mushroom salsa, basil mash red wine and garlic froth.
 To finish, there could be lemon pannacotta with marinated oranges and lemon sorbet or passion fruit bavarois.
 A fine choice of French wines is augmented by a sound selection from the rest of the world.